Hypogonadism is when your body does not produce enough sex hormones. Treatment options will depend, in part, on whether you’re trying to conceive.

-Hypogonadism occurs when your sex glands produce little or no sex hormones.
-The sex glands, also called gonads, are primarily the testes in men and the ovaries in women.
-Sex hormones help control secondary sex characteristics, such as breast development in women, testicular development in men, and pubic hair growth.
+The sex hormones help control secondary sex characteristics, such as breast development in people AFAB, testicular development in people AMAB, and pubic hair growth.
 Sex hormones also play a role in the menstrual cycle and sperm production.

-Hypogonadism may also be known as gonad deficiency.
-It may be called low serum testosterone or andropause when it happens in males.
+Hypogonadism is also known as gonadal deficiency.
+It may be called andropause or low serum testosterone when it occurs in people AMAB.

-There are two types of hypogonadism: primary and central.
+There are three types of hypogonadism: primary, secondary, and eugonadotropic.

-Primary hypogonadism means that you don’t have enough sex hormones in your body due to a problem in your gonads.
-Your gonads are still receiving the message to produce hormones from your brain, but they aren’t able to produce them.
+Your gonads are still receiving the message to produce hormones from your brain, but they can’t produce the hormones.

-- autoimmune disorders, such as Addison’s disease and hypoparathyroidism
+- autoimmune diseases such as Addison’s disease and hypoparathyroidism

 - liver and kidney diseases